-Go to the QuickBooks Support website at www.qbes.com/support.
+Go to the QuickBooks Support website https://quickbooks.intuit.com/learn-support.
 Refer to Technical Support on page 4.

 What RPM version and release am I running?

 To see the version and release of the Linux Database Server Manager RPM you have installed, type the following command in a terminal window: